netscaler/netscaler-k8s-ingress-controller/crd/auth/README.md

             audience : ["https://vault.azure.net"]
             token_in_hdr : [“custom-hdr1”]

-    Similarly, if the token is present in a query parameter, it can be specified using the “token_in_param” attribute as follows:
+    Similarly, if the token is present in a query parameter, it can be specified using the `token_in_param` attribute as follows:

           oauth:
             issuer: "https://sts.windows.net/tenant1/"